richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 ### Testcase

+You are reading Hadley Wickham's book 'R packages' and are building a package following that structure.

-You've written a brilliant function, called `do_magic` like this:
+You've written a brilliant function, called 'do_magic' like this:

 ```